Morocco Davis Cup team

 The Morocco men's national tennis team represents Morocco in Davis Cup tennis competition and are governed by the Royal Moroccan Tennis Federation.

-Morocco currently compete in the Europe/Africa Zone Group II.
+Morocco currently competes in the World Group II.

 History

 Morocco competed in its first Davis Cup in 1961.
-As of August 2007, the team has played 70 ties; winning 35 and losing 35.
+The team reached the World Group stage three times in 2001, 2002 and 2004.
+However, they failed to progress beyond that stage on all three occasions.

-Morocco competes in the Europe/Africa Zone Group II.
+Morocco competed in the Europe/Africa Zone Group II.
 They last competed in the World Group in 2004 where they lost 5-0 against Argentina.

+After an absence of almost 20 years, Casablanca was set to host Morocco vs Colombia for the 2026 Davis Cup World Group I play-offs.
+On 18 February 2026, Morocco lost 3-1 to Colombia.
+On 20 September 2026, Morocco qualified to the World Group I Playoffs After Beating Nigeria 4-0 in the 2026 Davis Cup World Group II.